Altinn/altinn-studio-docs/content/app/development/ux/organisation-logo/_index.en.md

 #### Accessibility:
 The logo's colors and placement should meet accessibility guidelines to accommodate users with different visual needs.
 Alt tag on the logo is required for screen reader.
-Alt”App Owner logo” The alt text of the logo should reflect the language selected eg. "The Directorate of Education logo".
+The alt text of the logo should reflect the language selected eg. "The Directorate of Education logo".